MaterSim/ComputationalPhysics300/README.md

 ## Appendix
 In addtion to the code page, we also have a [wiki page](https://github.com/qzhu2017/2017-cmp/wiki) which has extended discussions on some focused topics.
 Most of them were created by the students.

+## notebook viewer
+Sometimes the GitHub does not render the jupyter notebook properly.
+We recommend the use of [nbviewer](https://nbviewer.jupyter.org/) to view the notebook.